-13. Governing Law: The relationship between Marketer and Generator for commercialization of Energy and Capacity shall be governed by the laws of the Republic of Argentina.
+11. Governing Law: The relationship between Marketer and Generator for commercialization of Energy and Capacity shall be governed by the laws of the Republic of Argentina.

-14. Jurisdiction: All disputes arising between Marketer and Generator in connection with commercialization of Energy and Capacity shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by three arbitrators appointed in accordance with the said Rules.
+12. Arbitration: All disputes arising between Marketer and Generator in connection with commercialization of Energy and Capacity shall be finally settled under the Rules of Arbitration of the International Chamber of Commerce by three arbitrators appointed in accordance with the said Rules.
 The arbitration proceedings shall take place in Buenos Aires, in English and Spanish.
 Only damages provided for hereunder may be awarded.
-Neither Marketer nor Generator shall be liable for consequential, incidental, punitive, exemplary or indirect damages, lost profits or other business interruption damages, caused by gross negligence, willful misconduct or negligence of the defaulting party, which may result from liability for breach of contract, or from any other indemnity or other type of clause or provision..
+Neither Marketer nor Generator shall be liable for consequential, incidental, punitive, exemplary or indirect damages, lost profits or other business interruption damages, caused by gross negligence, willful misconduct or negligence of the defaulting party, which may result from liability for breach of contract, or from any other indemnity or other type of clause or provision.

-15. Notices: Notices to Marketer and Generator shall be duly given to the following addresses:
+13. Notices: Notices to Marketer and Generator shall be duly given to the following addresses: